SueChear/RNASeq_pipeline/README.md

 library(magrittr)
 library(tidyverse)
 ```

+Retrieve gene symbol and test statistic which are what we're intrested in.
 ```
 res_fg2<-sig.df%>%dplyr::select(symbol,stat)%>%na.omit()%>%distinct()%>%
          group_by(symbol)%>%summarize(stat=mean(stat))

 ```
-Deframe converts two column data frames to a named vector or list using the first column as name and the second column as value
+The fgsea function requires a list of gene sets to check and a named vector of gene-level statistics, where the names should be the same as the gene names in the pa thway list.
+First let's create our named vector of test statistics.
+Deframe converts two column data frames to a named vector or list using the first column as name and the second column as value.
 ```
 ranks<-deframe(res_fg2)
 head(ranks,20)